Guinea Pig Care

 Wash food bowls in warm soapy water, as you would normal dishes, rinse thoroughly and dry before filling with fresh dry food.
 Water bottles should be washed with a bottle brush taking extra care to clean the spout.

-I also like to bath the piggies every couple of months and I alternate between a herbal based lice shampoo and a lovely luxury conditioning shampoo, this ensures that any little creepy crawlies are kept away and the coats of the piggies are glossy.
+I like to bath the piggies every few months and I alternate between a herbal based lice shampoo and a lovely luxury conditioning shampoo, this ensures that any little creepy crawlies are kept away and the coats of the piggies are glossy.

 There is no need for regular veterinary visits unless there is a health worry or you prefer a professional to trim the nails.